Code-Institute-Submissions/EDavies2020-fps-ms1/README.md

 * Easily understand what the business offers and the purpose of the website
     * At the top of the homepage is the company logo directly followed by informtion on who FPS is and what services FPS offer with a call to action directing the user to a full list of services.
-    * On the sevices page there are full details of what if offered by FPS.
+    * On the sevices page there are full details of what is offered by FPS.
     * On the projects page are multiple examples of the work produced by FPS.

 * Easy to navigate